gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 ## <a id="oql--query-extensions-using-annotations"></a>OQL Query Extensions Using Annotations

-Many query languages, such as [vmware-gemfire-short-name]'s OQL (Object Query Language), have extensions that are not directly supported by Spring Data Commons' Repository infrastructure.
+Many query languages, such as GemFire's OQL (Object Query Language), have extensions that are not directly supported by Spring Data Commons' Repository infrastructure.